 - Squat Lockout– An overall man-maker, this exercise strengthens every inch of your body.
 It is a great break from squats of all kinds.
 Paul Anderson swore by these and did them at all sorts of heights.
 I’ve done them mostly from the full squat position at the bottom, and the 1/4-1/8 rep range, and love them.

 - Bench Press Lockout- I’ve been using these to build up my elbow strength, and my bench is flying up as a result.

 - Overhead Squat Lockout– These are goddamned ridiculous.
 Set the pins about four inches below where the bar would be in an overhead squat.
 Then, with arms extended, grab the bar, squat underneath it, and stand.
 This is absolutely BRUTAL.
 Nothing will hit your abs, low back, shoulders, or triceps like this.

 So, how often should you do them?
-I wouldn’t throw them into every workout, but they’re worth keeping in the regular rotation. six times a week might be overkill, but I’d get them in there one something at least once a week, if possible.
+I wouldn’t throw them into every workout.
+They’re worth keeping in the regular rotation.
+Six times a week might be overkill.
+I’d get them in there one something at least once a week, if possible.
 Whatever you do, don’t fall for the hype about full reps being the only reps, because that’s nothing but a bunch of baby back bullshit.

 For more informative blogs by Chaos and Pain click here.

 All comments are moderated before being published.